graylan0/customer-qml/README.md

 ## How it works

 The model grabs information from a vector database depending upon a customers specific requests.
 For example if the customer asks about what colors a specific phone has in stock.
 The model will reply.
-The 2nd feature is using color coded quantum computing to determine customer emotional states.
+The 2nd feature is using color codes and amplitude encoding within quantum computing simulator pennylane to determine customer emotional states.
 ## Quantum Machine Learning.
 DEMO: